Frank Eugene Foster (1947-2022)

-Frank Foster has been involved with the EMS community since he started practicing law.
+Frank Foster was involved with the EMS community from the day he started practicing law.
 Working as general counsel to the Bureau of EMS, he helped draft many of the laws that provide the basis for modern emergency services and developed the legal scheme for modern EMS in Missouri.
 After moving into his own practice, he started EMS Legal Services with the goal of using his expertise to help guide those involved in emergency services.
 Beginning with ambulance districts, Frank expanded the practice to include fire protection districts and 911 districts.
-Today, Frank is the leading expert on emergency law in the State of Missouri.
+Throughout his career, Frank was recognized as the leading expert on emergency law in the State of Missouri.

-Frank Foster is also a veteran of the wars in Vietnam & Korea, having served in the United States Armed Forces with honor.
+Frank Foster was also a veteran of the wars in Vietnam & Korea, having served in the United States Armed Forces with honor.

 Shimer College (with distinction)